 I'm working hard in Congress to provide our Armed Forces with the resources they need to provide a strong national defense and defend our national security.

 As Americans, we greatly value our privacy and civil liberties.
 I strongly believe that the Patriot Act and our national security laws must be revisited, debated, and reformed.
 But when our security is at risk, reforms must be targeted and thoughtful, not broad and hasty.
 I am working with colleagues from both parties to craft meaningful, thoughtful reform to our intelligence programs in a way that both saves lives and protects the privacy rights of all Americans.
-For more information concerning my work and views on National Security issues, please contact me.

 More on National Security

 A nuclear-armed Iran is clearly counter to our national security and to the security of our allies in the region.
 Strong international economic sanctions have brought Iran to the negotiating table, which is why it's critical that these tough sanctions stay in place until the Iranians verifiably comply with disarmament requirements.
 I believe diplomacy can best achieve our goal of preventing Iran from acquiring a nuclear weapon now or in the future, particularly when assessing the alternatives.

 WASHINGTON, DC – Today, Congresswoman Elizabeth Esty (CT-5) released the following statement on the recent developments in the nuclear disarmament negotiations among the P5+1 (United States, United Kingdom, Russia, China, France, and Germany), the European Union, and Iran.